-- “Is there anything specific you want me to do about this?”
+“Is there anything specific you want me to do about this?”

-But make sure your questions don’t come across as aggressive interrogation.
+Make sure your questions don’t come across as aggressive interrogation.
 Stay polite, and ask questions to understand the problem, not to shift blame.

 - Listen patiently and control the urge to respond immediately.